Rock cairns: the purpose and history of the ubiquitous trail feature

 Rock cairns range in size from the small ones you might see when you’re hiking that are just a foot or two high to hulking constructions such as the Brown Willy Summit Cairn in Cornwall (Image credit: Getty)

 Cairns are man-made rock piles.
-The word “cairn” is a Scottish Gaelic word literally meaning “heap of stones” but while they are a common sight in rural Scotland, rock cairns are also found on every continent across the globe.
+The word “cairn” is a Scottish Gaelic word literally meaning “heap of stones”.
+In fact, some Scottish mountains contain the word in their name, such as Broad Cairn and Cairn Gorm (the mountain after which the National Park is named).
+While they are a common sight in rural Scotland and the rest of the UK, rock cairns are also found on every continent across the globe.

 Rock cairns range in size from the small ones you might see when you’re hiking that are just a foot or two high to hulking constructions such as the Brown Willy Summit Cairn in Cornwall, England which towers at over 16 feet tall.

-They are used as navigational tools in hiking, burial sites in many ancient cultures and more recently are being constructed as a form of artistic expression, or even a competitive game like a game of Jenga in the wild.
+They are used as navigational tools in hiking, burial sites in many ancient cultures and more recently are being constructed as a form of artistic expression.

 What is the history of rock cairns?